 Froebelian education today is based on the principles, pedagogy and environment promoted by Froebel.
 Many of these have become widely accepted and embedded in mainstream practice.

-We are committed to advancing the following Froebelian principles for the education and care of children up to the age of eight:
+The Trust promotes the continuing value in the 21st century of the following Froebelian principles to the education and learning of children up to the age of eight in the 21st Century :

 - The integrity of childhood in its own right

 - The relationship of every child to family, community and to nature, culture and society